togetheramr123/NajjarStaffWallet/replit.md

 ## Overview

 This is an employee credit management system for HSN GROUP, designed to manage employee balances, withdrawal requests, and financial transactions.
-The system supports two user roles: employees who can view their balance and request withdrawals, and managers who can approve/reject requests and manage employee accounts.
+The system supports a three-tier hierarchical permission structure:
+- **Main Manager (manager)**: Full access to all branches, can create/edit/delete branches, manage all employees
+- **Branch Manager (branch_manager)**: Manages specific branch employees, can approve/reject withdrawal requests for their branch
+- **Employee (employee)**: Can view balance, request withdrawals, view statements, edit profile

 The application is built as a full-stack TypeScript application with a React frontend and Express backend, featuring bilingual support (Arabic/English) with RTL layout support for Arabic.